Citing Limbaugh and Hannity, Trump Says Shutdown Should Come Before Midterms

 But how can one tell who’s FAKE NEWS and who isn’t?
 Trump tried to clarify during a rally on Thursday night in Wilkes-Barre, Pennsylvania.
 Ostensibly, he was there to drum up support for Representative Lou Barletta, who’s attempting to unseat Democratic Senator Bob Casey in the fall.
 But his remarks largely focused on his issues with the Washington press corps.

 As the audience booed and jeered, breaking into a chant of “CNN sucks” at times, Trump listed all the ways the press had treated him unfairly.
-To name just a few, they failed to acknowledge that his meeting with Kim Jong-un put an end to North Korea’s nuclear testing (it didn’t), or celebrate his good relationship with Vladimir Putin, though “Russia is very unhappy that Trump won” (both U.S. intelligence agencies and Putin himself say that’s not true).
+To name just a few, they failed to acknowledge that his meeting with Kim Jong-un put an end to North Korea’s nuclear testing (it didn’t), or to celebrate his good relationship with Vladimir Putin, though “Russia is very unhappy that Trump won” (both U.S. intelligence agencies and Putin himself say that’s not true).

 “They can make anything bad because they are the fake, fake disgusting news,” the president said.